Erlkonigin/erl-keyboard-pcb/README.md

-erl-keyboard-pcb
-PCB for a 104 key, ANSI compacted layout plus 6 additional media control buttons.
-Nulmpad on the left side.
+PCB for a 104 key, ANSI compacted layout.
+Additionally 6 media control buttons.
+Numpad moved to the left side.
-Atmega32u4 based
+Based on ATtmega AT32U4-AU MCU.